 Regulated activity is work that a person must not do if they’ve been barred from working with children and/or vulnerable adults.

-Activity is considered ‘regulated’ if it occurs more than three times over a thirty day period.
+Activity is considered ‘regulated’ if it occurs three or more times over a thirty day period.

 The term also refers to a specific list of roles, activities and professions, which differ depending on whether the person is working with vulnerable adults or children.